Rethinking Refinancing Your Car Loan: Best Times to Refinance

 Now, take this with a grain of salt because, while this might have short-term benefits, you’ll end up paying more in interest in the long run.

-Granted, as far as getting money on a monthly basis, refinancing your car loan might be a better idea than getting a title loan near you on a car you already own if you’re worried about making those monthly payments.
+Granted, as far as getting money on a monthly basis, refinancing your car loan might be a better idea than getting a title loan in Tucson on a car you already own if you’re worried about making those monthly payments.
 But title loans have their place and time.
 Research and compare your original loan against those offered by traditional and online lenders to see which one works best when it comes to reducing your payments.

 Better Available Offers

 So, the last reason to look into refinancing your car loan is if you didn’t get the best deal possible.
 If you got your original loan from a dealership, you probably didn’t get that great a deal.
 Dealer’s lenders often have markups which benefit both the dealer and the lender, but not you.

 Instead look at banks, credit unions, or online lenders, which tend to have better interest rates and terms.
 You should even look at your own personal bank which might offer better rates for established clients.

 When NOT to Refinance your Car Loan